 I have witnessed for years as my Black and Indigenous peers in the outdoor industry and academia have consistently taken the most risks with advocacy and action for racial justice.
 Being outspoken is not easier for Black and Indigenous people.
 Many of us are shy, uncomfortable being outspoken and would prefer to be silent to avoid attention.
 Again, it is such a privilege to remain quiet in the face of ongoing injustice.
 The constant action and outspokenness of Black and Indigenous people comes at a cost to our health and lifespan; this should not always be carried out by those who are most impacted in our communities.

 - Amplify the words of Black and Indigenous people in your communities (e.g. STEM, outdoors, etc) offline and online.
-Evaluate who you are most comfortable listening to and learning from; if Black and Indigenous voices make you uncomfortable, reflect and ask why.
-Follow and value Black and Indigenous perspectives on matters outside of racial justice (value Black and Indigenous people as people who don’t have to teach you solely about race), support people who center Black and Indigenous joy, Black and Indigenous artists, Black and Indigenous scientists and athletes, etc.
+Evaluate who you are most comfortable listening to and learning from; if Black voices make you uncomfortable, reflect and ask why.
+Follow and value Black and Indigenous perspectives on matters outside of racial justice (value Black and Indigenous people as people who don’t have to teach you solely about race and settler colonialism), support people who center Black and Indigenous joy, Black and Indigenous artists, Black and Indigenous scientists and athletes, etc.

 - YOU DO NOT need a large online following to amplify Black and Indigenous voices, and if you have a large following please recognize how much power you have to raise awareness, raise donations and be vocal in your community.
 Do not be more afraid of losing followers than doing what is right for our collective community.